rtmigo/pickledir_py/README.md

 PickleDir is cross-platform: you can write it on Linux and read on Windows.
 Unlike most database-based caching solutions (including the shelve), the PickleDir does not require the "open" and "close" the storage.
-It's always open, since it's just a directory in a file system.
+It's always open, since it's just a directory in the file system.

 # Install